Dauie/hermes/NOTES.md

 	- 1723 (pptp)

 ### Window Scan
-	- Similar to ACK, however, when you send a RST back from an open port the Window value will be positive, if the Window is set to zero, the port is actually closed.
+	- Similar to ACK, however, when you send a RST back from an open ports the Window value will be positive, if the Window is set to zero, the ports is actually closed.